Some NyQuil products are likely safe to use while breastfeeding, while others may not be, depending on their ingredients.

 Although the amount of alcohol a person ingests from liquid NyQuil may be small, the Centers for Disease Control and Prevention (CDC) recommend that breastfeeding mothers avoid alcohol.

 People who do consume alcohol or take liquid NyQuil should wait at least 2 hours after a single serving before breastfeeding.
-If they drink more alcohol, they will need to wait for longer before feeding their baby.
+If they drink more alcohol, they should wait for longer before feeding their baby.

 There are alternatives to NyQuil for treating a cough and cold, including home remedies and medications.